codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was Santa's little helper feeling depressed?
-Because he has low elf esteem.
+What kind of music do planets listen to?
+Nep-tunes.

 ## Daily Trivia

-What is known as &quot;the brain&quot; of the Computer?
+In computing terms, typically what does CLI stand for?
- 1. Keyboard
+ 1. Command Line Interface
- 2. Central Processing Unit
+ 2. Common Language Input
- 3. Graphics Processing Unit
+ 3. Control Line Interface
- 4. Motherboard
+ 4. Common Language Interface

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  Command Line Interface
 </details>